-In my last blog article I covered the concept of Matrix Management and how it can be accommodated and supported in Project Server, the article was compiled as a result of a request from a customer on one of the training courses I was running.
+In my last blog article I covered the concept of Matrix Management and how it can be accommodated and supported in Microsoft PPM, the article was compiled as a result of a request from a customer on one of the training courses I was running.
 I am forever learning about Microsoft Project and Project Server and a lot of the triggers for learning arise from questions or observations raised by people on the courses that I run.

 I recently was confronted with a situation where a customer had some tasks that could only happen on the last Friday of the month and other tasks that could happen during normal working time apart from the last Friday of the month, they asked how could this be scheduled using Microsoft Project?
 Whilst this was a fairly unusual requirement I was pretty sure it would be easy to achieve.

 Task Calendars as a feature have been available for quite a while now and are a great way to model “exceptions” to the normal working week.
 When configuring Project Server for clients we always determine both what their “contracted hours” of operation are and also what statutory holidays they observe.

 Contracted hours are important here, what hours should you be working rather than what hours do you find yourself working?
 All too often people find themselves working excessive hours due to poor planning and end up working reactively which is never efficient or enjoyable.
 I worked with a customer who was insistent on setting a 50 hour week as their standard because that was what they regularly did, I tried to argue that this was probably inappropriate for normal contracted employees – as always there are exceptions and I have worked with customers in the Oil and Gas sectors where workers will routinely do 12 hour days, but for most traditional enterprises observing hours close to those that are the default for Microsoft Project is good policy.